Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Preliminaries

-\end{theorem} where \(\hat{\text{MF}}\) is the empirical \emph{monofact} rate (fraction of facts seen exactly once in \(S\)), \(\Mis(g,p)\) is the miscalibration between \(g\) and true \(p\), \(m\) is a sparsity parameter, \(n=|S|\), and \(\delta\) is the confidence level.
+where \(\hat{\text{MF}}\) is the empirical \emph{monofact} rate (fraction of facts seen exactly once in \(S\)), \(\Mis(g,p)\) is the miscalibration between \(g\) and true \(p\) (see definition below), \(m\) is a sparsity parameter, \(n=|S|\), and \(\delta\) is the confidence level.
 For realistic data sizes the final two terms are negligible, leaving hallucination essentially governed by monofact rate and miscalibration.
+See Kalai-Vempala for details.

 While treating the Kalai-Vempala bound as an equality to derive precise coefficients for monofact rates and miscalibration seems appealing, our explorations showed these coefficients fluctuate significantly across model class, model capacities, and data characteristics.
 We therefore focus on the qualitative three-way relationship, yielding qualitative insights for practical language model training.